wp-plugins/use-any-font/readme.txt

 1. Your fonts are working in your site now.

 == Frequently Asked Questions ==

+= Which font format does plugin accepts ? =

+Currently, ttf, otf, eot, woff, svg font format are accepted.

+= What is the max font file size ? =

+Font file upto 2MB is acceptable.
+However, we suggest you to use smaller ones as far as possible.
+The font file size directly affects your site load time.

 = Does it works with multiple fonts ? =